jserigos/One-Text-Two-Languages/README.md

 ## Notes
 Participants needs to carry their laptop for the workshop.
-Python 3.6 is preferred with the following libraries pre-installed: nltk, numpy, pandas
+Python 3.6 is preferred with the following libraries pre-installed: nltk, spaCy, numpy, pandas